Introduction

 Can I delete backup contents to satisfy privacy or legal requirements?

 • Yes.
-Depending on the maturity level, this may be done with either a privileged account, a backup administrator account or a break glass account.
+Depending on the maturity level, this may be done with either a privileged user account, a backup administrator account or a break glass account.

 • For Maturity Level Three, break glass accounts should only be used for this purpose.